-Dear Mary: I am recently married and my husband owes the IRS $23,000 in back taxes for tax year 2010.
+Dear Mary: I am recently married and my husband owes the IRS $23,000 in back taxes.
 He agreed to an installment plan of $320 per month with the IRS.

 His divorce decree states that he and his ex-wife are each responsible for paying half of any taxes owed, but she says she cannot pay anything.
 He has been paying $400 per month, trying to pay his half off faster, but it’s hard on our finances and the interest continues to accrue each month.